Illustration of How to Create Entity Cheat Sheets for AI-Visible Posts

 1. Core topic entities

 Start with the main subject of the post.
-If you are writing about cybersecurity for small businesses, the core entities might include:
+If the article is about cybersecurity for small businesses, the core entities may include:

 • small businesses